 If a camp participant begins to experience symptoms of COVID-19 while attending day camp, DVSA staff will ensure that:

-- Symptomatic camp participants are immediately separated from others in a supervised area until they can go home.
+- Symptomatic camp participants are immediately separated from others in a supervised area until they can leave the site.
+The campers’ parent/guardians will be contacted immediately to pick-up the participant.
 In addition, where possible, anyone who is providing care to the camp participant will maintain a distance of at least 2 metres.

 - Other camp participants and staff who were present while a camp participant or staff member became ill will be identified as a close contact and grouped together until they can be picked up by parents/guardians to self-isolate at home.
 The local public health unit will provide any further direction on testing and isolation of these close contacts.